Influenza Vaccination 101

 What are the influenza vaccines currently available in Singapore?

 The quadrivalent influenza vaccine is the most common vaccine-type administered in Singapore.
 It is often injected into the Deltoid muscle of the upper arm or the outer aspect of the thigh.
 It protects against two ‘A’ strains and two ‘B’ strains of influenza.
-The influenza vaccine is released twice a year – in second quarter (Southern Hemisphere, SH) and the 4th quarter period (Northern hemisphere, NH ).
-Each new release incorporates the latest circulating Influenza A and B strains, based on surveillance data from the W.H.O.
+The influenza vaccine is released twice a year – in second quarter (Southern Hemisphere, SH) and the fourth quarter period (Northern hemisphere, NH ).
+Each new release incorporates the latest circulating Influenza A and B strains, based on surveillance data from the World Health Organisation.

 What is the current recommendation for flu vaccination?

-The current composition of the 2023 SH seasonal influenza vaccine (egg based) vaccine is as follows:
+The current composition of the 2026 SH seasonal influenza vaccine (egg-based) is as follows:

 What are some common side effects of the flu vaccine?

-Some common side effects include headache, body aches, fatigue, redness, swelling and pain over the injection site.
-However, these occur in less than 10% of vaccinated patients, are often mild, and will resolve by themselves.
+Some common side effects include headache, body aches, fatigue, redness, swelling, and pain over the injection site.
+However, these occur in less than 10 per cent of vaccinated patients, are often mild, and will resolve by themselves.

 Are there serious side effects associated with the flu vaccine?